 The Alliance of the Workers and Farmers

 The brother-in-arms and counterpart of the worker in the country is the agricultural laborer.
 They are two parts of one and the same class.
 Their interests are inseparable.
-The industrial workers’ program of transitional demands, with changes here and there, is likewise the program of the agricultural proletariat.
+The industrial workers’ programme of transitional demands, with changes here and there, is likewise the programme of the agricultural proletariat.

 The peasants (farmers) represent another class: they are the petty bourgeoisie of the village.
 The petty bourgeoisie is made up of various layers, from the semiproletarian to the exploiter elements.
 In accordance with this, the political task of the industrial proletariat is to carry the class struggle into the country.
 Only thus will it be able to draw a dividing line between its allies and its enemies.

-The program for the nationalization of the land and collectivization of agriculture should be so drawn that from its very basis it should exclude the possibility of expropriation of small farmers and their compulsory collectivization.
+The programme for the nationalisation of the land and collectivisation of agriculture should be so drawn that from its very basis it should exclude the possibility of expropriation of small farmers and their compulsory collectivisation.
 The farmer will remain owner of his plot of land as long as he himself believes it possible or necessary.
-In order to rehabilitate the program of socialism in the eyes of the farmer, it is necessary to expose mercilessly the Stalinist methods of collectivization, which are dictated not by the interests of the farmers or workers but by the interests of the bureaucracy.
+In order to rehabilitate the programme of socialism in the eyes of the farmer, it is necessary to expose mercilessly the Stalinist methods of collectivisation, which are dictated not by the interests of the farmers or workers but by the interests of the bureaucracy.

 The practical participation of the exploited farmers in the control of different fields of economy will allow them to decide for themselves whether or not it would be profitable for them to go over to collective working of the land—at what date and on what scale.
 Industrial workers should consider themselves duty-bound to show farmers every cooperation in traveling this road: through the trade unions, factory committees, and, above all, through a workers’ and farmers’ government.